gusyliu/algorithm/rlhf/models/Qwen/Qwen2.5-0.5B-Instruct/README.md

 - **Long-context Support** up to 128K tokens and can generate up to 8K tokens.
 - **Multilingual support** for over 29 languages, including Chinese, English, French, Spanish, Portuguese, German, Italian, Russian, Japanese, Korean, Vietnamese, Thai, Arabic, and more.

-**This repo contains the base 0.5B Qwen2.5 model**, which has the following features:
+**This repo contains the instruction-tuned 0.5B Qwen2.5 model**, which has the following features:
 - Type: Causal Language Models
-- Training Stage: Pretraining
+- Training Stage: Pretraining & Post-training
 - Architecture: transformers with RoPE, SwiGLU, RMSNorm, Attention QKV bias and tied word embeddings
 - Number of Parameters: 0.49B
 - Number of Paramaters (Non-Embedding): 0.36B
 - Number of Layers: 24
 - Number of Attention Heads (GQA): 14 for Q and 2 for KV
-- Context Length: Full 32,768 tokens
+- Context Length: Full 32,768 tokens and generation 8192 tokens

-**We do not recommend using base language models for conversations.** Instead, you can apply post-training, e.g., SFT, RLHF, continued pretraining, etc., on this model.

 For more details, please refer to our [blog](https://qwenlm.github.io/blog/qwen2.5/), [GitHub](https://github.com/QwenLM/Qwen2.5), and [Documentation](https://qwen.readthedocs.io/en/latest/).